Step 1: Create a Certificate Authority (CA) with OpenSSL

 Step 4: Sign and accept the Certificate

-You should now transfer the CSR back to the machine where you installed OpenSSL and sign the request with your CA and get the corresponding CRT:
+Now you can sign the request with your CA and get the corresponding CRT:

 Transfer the created CRT file onto the server and execute in the PowerShell: